GetItTogether/getittogether.github.com/_posts/2015-04-10-Panel2--Testamonials.md

 ---
 layout: post
-title: "What People Are Saying About "
+title: "What People Are Saying About Get It Together"

 quote1: "Lori's work in our community furthers my belief that an organized, calm, clean home is directly linked to kids doing well in class."
 author1: "Kim G"